hanruihua/NeuPAN/README.md

 > [!NOTE]
 > *Since the optimization solver cvxpy is not supported on GPU, we recommend using the CPU device to run the NeuPAN algorithm.
 Thus, the hardware platform with more powerful CPU (e.g. Intel i7) is recommended to achieve higher frequency and better performance.
 However, you can still use the GPU device to train the DUNE model for acceleration.*

-## YAML Parameters
+## Configuration

-Since there are quite a lot of parameters setting for the Neupan planner, we provide a YAML file to initialize the parameters in NeuPAN, which is listed below:
+Since there are quite a lot of parameters setting for the Neupan planner, we provide a YAML file to initialize the parameters in NeuPAN.

 | Parameter Name        | Type / Default Value | Description                                                                          |
 | --------------------- | -------------------- | ------------------------------------------------------------------------------------ |